Effects of stellar-mass primordial black holes on first star formation

-Interestingly, when the increase of $M_{\rm mol}$ by BH feedback is taken into account, the collapsed mass fraction in the PBH model is similar (within a factor of $\sim 2$)\footnote{If we ignore mode mixing in the power spectrum (Equ.~\ref{e15}), the fraction of collapse mass will be significantly reduced at $z\sim 15-40$ by up to a factor of $\sim 10$.
-On the other hand, if we ignore the increase of $M_{\rm mol}$ by BH feedback, the ratio will be much higher, reaching $\sim 3-10$ at $z\sim 15-30$ for $f_{\rm PBH}\gtrsim 10^{-3}$.} to that of the CDM case for $f_{\rm PBH}\sim 10^{-4}-0.01$.
-The collapsed mass fraction is only increased by $\lesssim 30\%$ with $f_{\rm PBH}=10^{-3}- 0.01$, and even slightly ($\lesssim 10\%$) reduced at $z\sim 20-35$ for $f_{\rm PBH}=0.1$.
-We also find that $f_{\rm col}$ decreases with $f_{\rm PBH}$ at $z\gtrsim 15$, consistent with the trend seen in our simulations that $t_{\rm col}$ generally increases with $f_{\rm PBH}$.
-However, this trend does not hold for the extreme case with $f_{\rm PBH}=0.1$, in which the collapsed mass fraction is significantly higher than the CDM value, by a factor of $\sim 2-10$ at $z\sim 10-35$.
-That is to say, the semi-analytical model predicts significant acceleration of star formation for $f_{\rm PBH}= 0.1$, while star formation is delayed in the corresponding simulations.
-The reason is that structure formation is accelerated more in regions with higher initial overdensities and stronger mode mixing.
-Our simulation volumes are too small to capture larger-scale perturbations that leads to higher initial overdensities and increases the abundance of haloes above $M_{\rm mol}$.
+{Interestingly, when the increase of $M_{\rm mol}$ by BH feedback is taken into account, the collapsed mass fraction in the PBH model is similar (within a factor of $\sim 2$)\footnote{For for $f_{\rm PBH}\sim 10^{-4}-0.01$, if we ignore mode mixing in the power spectrum (Equ.~\ref{e15}), the fraction of collapse mass will be significantly reduced at $z\sim 15-40$ by up to {a factor of $\sim 6$}.
+On the other hand, if we ignore the increase of $M_{\rm mol}$ by BH feedback, the ratio will be much higher, reaching $\sim 3-10$ at $z\sim 15-30$ for $f_{\rm PBH}\gtrsim 10^{-3}$.} to that of the CDM case for $f_{\rm PBH}\sim 10^{-4}-0.01$ and also insensitive to $f_{\rm PBH}$.
+If we take the lower limit of the $f_{\rm PBH}=10^{-4}$ model, $f_{\rm col}$ slightly increases with $f_{\rm PBH}$ at $z\gtrsim 30$, which is different from the trend seen in our zoom-in simulations that $z_{\rm col}$ decreases with $f_{\rm PBH}$.
+Besides, in the extreme case with $f_{\rm PBH}=0.1$, the collapsed mass fraction is significantly higher than the CDM value, by up to a factor of $\sim 10$ at $z\lesssim 30$.
+That is to say, the semi-analytical model predicts significant acceleration of star formation for $f_{\rm PBH}= 0.1$, while star formation is delayed in the corresponding zoom-in simulations.
+Such different trends from the semi-analytical model and simulations can be understood with the fact that structure formation is accelerated more in regions with higher initial overdensities and stronger mode mixing.
+Our simulation volumes are too small to capture larger-scale perturbations that lead to higher initial overdensities and increases the abundance of haloes above $M_{\rm mol}$. }